cvlab-uob/cvlab-uob.github.io/_pages/personal_page/yuqi.md

 ### **Biography**

 I'm a Ph.D. student at the Department of Computer Science, University of Birmingham, supervised by [Dr. Hyung Jin Chang](https://hyungjinchang.wordpress.com/) and [Dr. Jian Bo Jiao](https://jianbojiao.com/).
-Prior to the U.K., I obtained my MSc Data Science from [University of Birmingham] (https://www.birmingham.ac.uk)and my BSc Information Engineering from [Nanjing University of Information Science & Technology](https://www.nuist.edu.cn/).
+Prior to the U.K., I obtained my MSc Data Science from [University of Birmingham](https://www.birmingham.ac.uk)and my BSc Information Engineering from [Nanjing University of Information Science & Technology](https://www.nuist.edu.cn/).

 My topic is about Human-centred AI, in particular on understanding the human-object interaction within 3D environments, including but not limited to: 3D hand-object reconstruction, 6D object pose estimation, gaze estimation and visual object tracking.
 This is an intersection area between computer vision, machine learning, robotics and human-computer interactions.
 Besides, I am broadly interested in AR/VR Systems, Human Digitalization, Visual SLAM, and Swarm Robots.